leon0410898/XPS13-9300-hackintosh/EFI_xps9300_4k_1035G1/README.md

 2.Now you can boot into macOS.
 But still black screen in the login page.
 Type your password and close the lid.

-3.Waiting for a few secounds.
+3.Waiting for a few secounds then open the lid.
 Now display turn on but very very dim.(The backlight was turned off, you can check with flashlight)

 4.Waiting for a few minutes until the brightness back to normal.